 The exams take about 30 minutes.
 Please note that in many cases your family doctor cannot perform the exam.
 This is because a doctor must be specially certified to perform immigration medical exams.
 Please bring a list of any medications you’re currently taking and any past or current medical conditions that required treatment from a physician specialist (ie. someone that your Family Doctor referred you to).

 Do I have to pay for the exam?

 Yes.
 Alberta Health and Wellness and other benefit plans do not cover the cost of the immigration medical examination.
-We accept cash, Debit, Visa, MasterCard and American Express.
+We accept cash, Debit, Visa and MasterCard.
 Also, you will be required to pay for your laboratory work and X-rays separately to those providers.

 How long does it take to get the results?